 Approval is required for all research projects and must be sought after Research Programme Approval has been confirmed.
-All research student proposals must be approved for ethical consideration and this is done via a SharePoint browser-based process called 'e-Ethics'.
-Full guidance on how to apply for Ethics is available at the following link: https://www.uclan.ac.uk/study_here/student-contract-research-students.php Even if you consider your project does not contain significant ethical approaches e.g. no participant research - you will still be required to submit for ethical clearance.
+Even if you consider your project does not contain significant ethical approaches e.g. no participant research - you will still be required to submit for ethical clearance.
 No research should proceed to data collection until this process has been completed and authorisation given for you to commence.
 To do so is considered to be 'research malpractice'.
 Three e-Ethics committees consider ethics applications: